Could you pass the mental test that Trump just passed?

 Trump is the first president to undergo the memory screening, Jackson said.
 The White House medical team chose the Montreal Cognitive Assessment (MoCA), which was designed as a rapid screening tool for mild cognitive dysfunction — a loss of memory and clear thinking ability that sometimes precedes dementia.

+It also includes one of the best-known tests for early Alzheimer's disease -- the clock test, in which patients are asked to draw an analog clock face.

-It tests attention, memory and visual skills, all of which deteriorate in people with mild cognitive impairment (MCI) or dementia.
+The exam assesses attention, planning, memory and visual skills, all of which deteriorate in people with mild cognitive impairment (MCI) or dementia.
 A score of 26 or lower indicates dementia.

 A Cochrane Collaboration review of the test showed it detects 94 percent of people with dementia.